Straightforward, Diligent Representation You Can Count On

 Q: Is Dallas, North Carolina, a Good Place to Live?

 A: Dallas is considered a good place to live and ranks high in cost of living and diversity when compared to other North Carolina cities.
 It is a small, quiet suburban town located north of Gastonia.
 The town has a rural feel with the benefits of being close to Gastonia, which means residents can go shopping and experience a large town atmosphere.
+Violent crimes and property crimes are below the national average, indicating that the city is safe.

 Q: What City in North Carolina Has the Lowest Crime Rate?